harvard-edtech/caccl/README.md

 ### Deploying your app:

-No matter where you deploy your app, you need to **build your app:**

-1. Run `npm run build`

-Now, your project is ready for production.
-Copy your _entire project_ to your production server.

 ##### Deploying on Heroku

 1. Create a new app on Heroku
-2. Configure your Heroku app
+2. Set up your _Deployment method_:
 > This is up to you, but here's what we think of as the easiest way to configure your Heroku app:
 >
 > a.
-Add your fully built app to a separate branch on GitHub (let's call it `most-recent-build` for our purposes)
+Under the "Deploy" tab, choose GitHub as your "Deployment method"
 > b.
-Choose GitHub as your deployment method on Heroku
+Follow instructions to search for your app's repository and connect to it

+3. Set up your _Config Vars_:
+> a.
+Under the "Settings" tab, find the "Config Vars" section, and click "Reveal Config Vars"
+> b.
+Add the following vars:
+>
+> KEY | VALUE
+> :--- | :---
+> CONSUMER_KEY | the consumer_key from your installationCredentials
+> CONSUMER_SECRET | the consumer_secret from your installationCredentials
+> CANVAS_HOST | the default canvasHost to use
+>
 > c.
-Select the `most-recent-build` branch as your automatic deploys branch
+If you created developerCredentials while following the steps in [Adding Your App to Canvas](#adding-your-app-to-canvas-1), add these vars as well:
 >
-> To deploy a new version of your app, build and commit to `most-recent-build`.

-3. In your Heroku app, visit the "Settings" tab
-4. Find the "Config Vars" section and add the following key/value pairs:
 > KEY | VALUE
 > :--- | :---
 > CLIENT_ID | the client_id from your developerCredentials
 > CLIENT_SECRET | the client_secret from your developerCredentials

-> CONSUMER_KEY | the consumer_key from your installationCredentials
-> CONSUMER_SECRET | the consumer_secret from your installationCredentials
-> CANVAS_HOST | the default canvasHost to use
+4. You're done!
+To deploy a new version of your app, just push to the _master_ branch.

 If you need more info on Heroku, check out [Heroku's deployment guide](https://devcenter.heroku.com/articles/getting-started-with-nodejs#deploy-the-app).